🥂

 📜A Century of Roots, a 1947 Beginning

 The Pouillon family had been growing grapes in the Vallée de la Marne for more than a century before Roger Pouillon formalized the estate in 1947, launching production with his wife Bernadette and uncle Louis Baulant serving as winemaker and consultant.
 The decision to begin bottling under the family name was a deliberate step toward building an identity around the terroir of Mareuil-sur-Aÿ and its neighboring villages rather than simply supplying grapes to négociants.
-Roger's son James joined in 1964 and brought practical modernization to the cellar, introducing enamel tanks and gyropallettes.
+Roger's son James joined in 1964 and brought practical modernization to the cellar.
 That combination of deep-rooted agricultural knowledge and incremental cellar investment laid the foundation for the estate Fabrice Pouillon would later transform into one of Champagne's most discussed grower producers.

 • Founded 1947 by Roger Pouillon, Bernadette Pouillon, and winemaker-consultant uncle Louis Baulant